Aleph-Alpha/support/README.md

 ## 🔍 Overview

-This repository contains utility scripts designed to help Aleph Alpha customers manage and interact with container images, security attestations, and related infrastructure components.
-These tools are particularly useful for organizations working with signed container images and security compliance requirements.
+This repository contains utility scripts designed to help Aleph Alpha customers manage and interact with container images, security attestations, database backup and restore operations, and related infrastructure components.
+These tools are particularly useful for organizations working with signed container images, security compliance requirements, and operational maintenance of Pharia AI deployments.

 ## 🛠️ Scripts